microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     bash /workspace/transformers/scripts/run_lm_gpt2.sh
     ```

     If you get memory errors, try reducing the batch size.
-You can find the recommended batch sizes for ORT and PyTorch [here](azureml-notebooks/run-finetuning.ipynb###Creat-Estimator).
+You can find the recommended batch sizes for ORT [here](azureml-notebooks/run-finetuning.ipynb###Creat-Estimator).
     If the flags enabling evaluation and the evaluation data file are passed, the training is followed by evaluation and the perplexity is printed.